GECO: Generative Image-to-3D within a SECOnd: Introduction

-The contributions of our paper can be summarized as the following: \begin{itemize} \item We design a feed-forward framework for generative 3D generation that considers the uncertainty and requires no diffusion on 3D representations. \item We propose to use a two-stage distillation method for effectively training the generator from pre-trained diffusion and reconstruction models. \item Extensive experiments demonstrate that our method \sysname{} achieves high-quality 3D generation in less than one second. \end{itemize}
+Our contributions can be summarized as the following: \begin{itemize} \item We design a novel feed-forward model for single-image-to-3D generation that, for the first time, handles the uncertainty issue while achieving high efficiency. \item We propose a two-stage distillation method that efficiently distills a pre-trained multi-view diffusion model and a reconstruction-based model into a feedforward image-to-3D generation model. \item Extensive experiments demonstrate that \sysname{} achieves high-quality 3D generation within one second, outperforming reconstruction-based methods in terms of quality and existing diffusion-based methods in generation speed. \end{itemize}